crustio/crust-wiki/docs/guarantor.md

 The "Guarantee" is an important mechanism in the Crust Consensus [GPoS](GPoS.md), which enables nodes to obtain effective staking not only from their own staked tokens, but also from the guarantor's guarantee.

-A guarantor is the account that provides guarantee for one or multiple validators in Crust Network.
+A guarantor is an account that provides a guarantee for one or multiple validators in Crust Network.
 Any account with CRU tokens can potentially become a guarantor while in turn obtaining guarantee incomes.
 Additionally, the guarantor can maintain the security of the network by choosing validators with quality performance.

 ## Guarantors’ Rewards and Slash